JaylaL008/WHSTechNotes/journal.md

 # January 6, 2026
 During the break, I got a new iPhone 17 and a new iPad A16.
 The iPad is pink and I downloaded a lot of new games on it.
 I downloaded Procreate so I can make drawings using the Apple pencil I also got.
 I used all of them and I would stay up at night drawing on it.

+# January 12, 2026
+Autcraft was created to be a welcoming and comfortable space for autistic children.
+It was made so that they wouldnt have to experience the harsh environment of the gaming community.
+The game is solving the issues people have with cyberbullies.
+Sadly this game is needed due to the stereotype of special needs kids and the constant bullying they endure.
+Thankfully, they can feel safe and happy in Autcraft.